StanfordAHA/garnet/tapeout_16/README.md

 ```
 % bin/build_local.sh --help

-Uses buildkite scripts to run synthesis and layout locally
+Uses buildkite scripts to run synthesis and layout locally.

+NOTE: The local scripts current rely on lots of existing infrastructure, and are not designed to run begin-to-end tapeout from scratch.
+As an example, the pad frame must be build using a separate script that's currently available only via a private gitlab repo on the arm machine

 Usage:
     # Use -v for verbose, -q for quiet execution